+Direct Sales

-Direct Sales - NLS sells loans directly to financial institutions, such as banks and credit unions, which are negotiated as either single bulk-sale transactions or periodic flow-sale transactions.
+NLS sells loans directly to financial institutions, such as banks and credit unions, which are negotiated as either single bulk-sale transactions or periodic flow-sale transactions.
 In direct sale transactions, NLS typically retains servicing rights of the loans sold; however, occasionally the servicing rights are released to the buyer in one-time bulk sale transactions.
+On July 24, 2020, NLS became an approved seller/servicer with Freddie Mac.

+PSSAs

-PSSAs - NLS also packages pools of loans into mortgage loan ownership certificates and sells the certificates to investor groups in accordance with participation, sale, and servicing agreements (PSSAs).
+NLS also packages pools of loans into mortgage loan ownership certificates and sells the certificates to investor groups in accordance with participation, sale, and servicing agreements (PSSAs).
 Each PSSA has a three-year purchase period wherein investors commit to purchase certificates up to a specific amount.
 The PSSAs are agreements between NLS, as the seller and loan servicer, and investors, which are financial institutions.